-Required measurement data ^A Comments General (for all types of SRAS) Active power at the Delivery Point When the Delivery Point is energised.
+Required measurement data A Comments

+General (fo or all types of SRAS)

+Active power at the Delivery Point When the Delivery Point is energised.
 Only where applicable for Restoration Support Services.

-Reactive power at the Delivery Point Three phase voltage at the Delivery Point Include waveform data for duration of equipment energisation/transients, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
-Three phase current at the Delivery Point Include waveform data for duration of equipment energisation/transients, starting 500 ms prior to the transient and at least 100 ms after quantities settle.
-Current and voltage waveforms and status signals for any relays within the Delivery Point which operates during the tests Local Frequency SRAS synchro nous generating units Active power at generating unit(s) terminals Only where applicable for Restoration Support Services.
-Reactive power at generating unit(s) terminals Voltage at generating unit(s) terminals Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
-Current at generating unit(s) terminals Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after quantities settle.
-Field voltage Field current
+Reactive power at the Delivery Point

+Three phase voltage at the Delivery Point Include waveform data for duration of equipment energisation/transients, starting 500 ms prior to the transient and at least 100 ms after voltages settle.

+Current and voltage waveforms and status signals for any relays within the Delivery Point which operates during the tests

+Local Frequency

+SRAS synchro nous generating units

+Active power at generating unit(s) terminals Only where applicable for Restoration Support Services.

+Reactive power at generating unit(s) terminals

+Voltage at generating unit(s) terminals Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.

+Field voltage

+Field current

+Speed reference of the governor

+AVR output (e.g. control output(s))

+AVR limiter outputs (e.g. OEL/UEL)

+PSS outputs (where applicable)

+SRAS asynchronous generating units

+Active power at terminals of at least one inverter B Where an inverter has high speed measurement equipment installed (independent of the device being measured), provide the output of that measurement unit.

+Only where applicable for Restoration Support Services.